Motor vehicle fatality rate in U.S. by year

 Motor vehicle crashes are the leading cause of preventable death for people aged 5–22, and the second most common cause for ages 23–67.

-For pregnant women, motor vehicle crashes are the leading cause of death.
+For pregnant women, motor vehicle crashes are a significant cause of death.

-Between 1899 and 2023, there were 3,996,709 traffic fatalities in the United States.
+Between 1899 and 2024, there were 4,036,087 traffic fatalities in the United States.

 Motor vehicle fatalities in the United States are reported by the National Highway Traffic Safety Administration (NHTSA).
 The NHTSA only includes deaths that occur on public roads and excludes parking lots, driveways, and private roads.
 It also excludes indirect car-related fatalities.
 For more details, see Transportation safety in the United States.

 From the beginning of recorded statistics until the 1970s, total traffic deaths in the United States generally trended upwards, except during the Great Depression and World War II.
 From 1979 to 2005, the number of deaths per year decreased by 15%, while the number of deaths per capita decreased by 35%.
 The 32,479 traffic fatalities in 2011 were the lowest in 62 years, since 1949.

 In 2016, the NHTSA reported 37,461 deaths in 34,436 fatal motor vehicle crashes, an average of 102 per day.

 In 2022, there were 42,795 motor vehicle fatalities.

-In 2023, the NHTSA reported 40,990 deaths, a 4.2% decrease from 2022, with a fatality rate of 1.27 deaths per 100 million vehicle miles traveled.
-Early estimates for the first quarter of 2025 indicate 8,055 fatalities, down 6.3% from the same period in 2024, with a fatality rate of 1.05—the lowest quarterly rate since 2019.
+In 2024, there were 39,254 motor vehicle fatalities in 36,297 fatal motor vehicle crashes, an average of 107 deaths and 99 crashes per day.